Annual Physical Examinations

 - Urinalysis (UA)

 Unless symptoms already suggest a problem, however, these tests are unlikely to provide useful information.

-A lipid panel (cholesterol test) is recommended every five years.
+A screening lipid panel (cholesterol test) is recommended every 4 to 6 years, according to the American Heart Association.
+Your doctor might check more frequently if you have risk factors for heart disease.
 Abnormal cholesterol levels increase the risk for heart attacks and strokes.

 Physicals Should Emphasize Prevention